brooksvb/roman-encryption/README.md

 # roman-encryption
-A web API for new kind of encryption.
+A web API for a new kind of encryption.